Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 But Ameraucana contains genes of Araucana chickens, but it was correct with these.
 As we already told you, Araucana chickens have high chick mortality during incubation, but this problem is solved in Ameraucana breeds.

-The cheeks of Ameraucana are puffed out and look very colorful.
+The Ameraucana’s cheeks are colorful and puffed out.
 This chicken breed has cool black, white, blue, brown-red, blue wheaten, and silver color palettes.

 Male Ameraucanas weigh about 3 kg and female Ameraucanas about 2-2.5 kg, whereas the Bantam male Ameraucana weighs about 800 gm and female Ameraucanas about 700 gm on average.